Skilling vs amarkets, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Skilling allows you to trade around 100 financial instruments whilst amarkets allows you to trade around 100 available.
+Skilling allows you to trade around 100 financial instruments while amarkets has around 100 financial instruments on their platform.

 The more financial instruments you can trade on the Skilling and amarkets trading platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
 Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of Skilling or amarkets.